mrsandipandas/Udacity_Advanced-Lane-Lines-P4/README.md

 Yes.
 I used the x and y coordinates obtained with the polynomial to calculate the curvature of the lane.
 This code can be found on the IPython notebook called `LaneDetection` using function `calculate_curvature_pixels` using the formula as described [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php).

+Also, depending upon my prespective transform, I have chosen the following:

+`xm_per_pix = 3.7/900` and `ym_per_pix = 17/720` for more accuracy in the determing the position of the car.
+Also, instead of using the last polynomial, I averaged as follows to get much more smoother result:

+`lanes_middle_distance = abs(right_lane.recent_xfitted[:][-1].mean() + left_lane.recent_xfitted[:][-1].mean())/2`

+Also, depending on the position of the vehicle, I have added whether the car is to the left or to the right of the center in the video results to provide for undestanding of the result.

 ---